 Winston Churchill always listed the U-boat menace as his greatest worry during the war.
 The Germans' crackpot decision to build surface ships neutered Germany's huge advantage in that deadly field of combat from the outset.

 A German non-decision that really was understandable, but could have made a huge difference had it been implemented, lay in the construction of synthetic oil plants earlier and in greater numbers.
 Hitler knew all along that the true Achilles Heel of his empire was lack of oil.
 "My Generals understand nothing of economics," he said at one point, and he was absolutely correct.
 Hitler did not use the word "oil" at that point, but that must have been what he was thinking about.
-He seemed to be the only one in the Nazi hierarchy who understood this, besides perhaps Goering (in charge of the four-year plan and who was the only one concerned about actually getting oil out of the Caucasus conquest).
+He seemed to be the only one in the German hierarchy who understood this, besides perhaps Goering (in charge of the four-year plan and who was the only one concerned about actually getting oil out of the Caucasus conquest).

 If anyone tries to tell you that Hitler had no strategic vision, they are dead wrong.
-His choices show a consist pattern of heading for the oil, and the inability to trade with those who had oil due to the war blockade was the true stake in the Nazi heart.
+His choices show a consist pattern of heading for the oil, and the inability to trade with those who had oil due to the war blockade was the true stake in the Third Reich's heart.
 "For Hitler, oil is spelled in capital letters," German General Heinz Guderian once said, as if that was just something to be accepted as one of Hitler's wacky peculiarities.
 The Generals just didn't get it.

-The Romanian alliance was hugely important to Germany not because of the Romanians' prowess on the battlefield - they generally caused more problems than they solved - but because virtually the only indigenous oil production in Nazi Europe was located in Romanian fields such as Ploesti.
+The Romanian alliance was hugely important to Germany not because of the Romanians' prowess on the battlefield - they generally caused more problems than they solved - but because virtually the only indigenous oil production in Occupied Europe was located in Romanian fields such as Ploesti.
 Blindly assuming that this would be enough oil for the Wehrmacht (it never was) and that it would last forever (it didn't) was a fatal mistake, one among many others.
 That Germany got away with Romania as its only source of oil for so long is astonishing.
-That lack of oil ultimately crippled the Nazi war effort and undoubtedly shortened the war was virtually inevitable.
+That lack of oil ultimately crippled the Wehrmacht war effort and undoubtedly shortened the war was virtually inevitable.

 Let's restate that: oil won the war for the Allies.
 That, and lots of soldiers sacrificed on battlefields across the USSR and remote islands in the Pacific, but it was the oil that put them there and fueled the planes defending them and tanked up the fleets transporting and supporting them.

-The Nazi 1942 offensives that failed tantalizingly close to their objectives were pointed straight at the oil fields that Hitler needed.
+The 1942 offensives that failed tantalizingly close to their objectives were pointed straight at the oil fields that Hitler needed.
 Are you looking for any kind of reasoning behind the otherwise mystifying German high command decisions that year?
 That is it.
 While the Generals were wringing their hands about capturing Moscow, Hitler knew that there wasn't any oil there - so who really cared about capturing just another city in a country that spanned seven time zones?
 Instead, he headed south.
 It's fascinating that he actually did capture major oil fields in the Caucasus, but they had been wrecked by the retreating Soviets and Hitler could not hold them long enough to get them producing again.

 Jet Engine Development